silyas12/IT1025IlyasSidra/Lab 9/readme.md

 ## Brute Force
 * What is Brute-Force and how does it relate to Kerckhoffs's principle?

+   Brute force attacks are simple and reliable.
+Attackers let a computer do the work – trying different combinations of usernames and passwords, for example – until they find one that works.
+Kerckhoffs' Principle states that the security of a cryptosystem must lie in the choice of its keys only; everything else (including the algorithm itself) should be considered public knowledge.
 # Conclusion
 Summarize how this lab was useful to you and what you learnt that really interested you!

+   I learned about encription and how it's used to keep data secure.
+I learned about brute force, cybersecurity and lot more.